 Everyone have a fantastic month of November.
 Keep it colorful!!

-Now that the air is fresh and cool again I can restock my etsy shop with handpainted fibers, plus I keep preparing for the october craft fair, spinning and painting yarns and fibers every day (yep, Sundays included).
-I am planning to spin the majority of yarns into chunky weights for the fair.
+I am preparing for the october craft fair, spinning and painting yarns and fibers every day (yep, Sundays included), and I am planning to spin the majority of yarns into chunky weights for the fair.
 The chunky yarns are perfect for quick knit or quick crochet projects, and 1 skein of 100m (111yds) will be sufficient e.g. for an adult size beanie hat, a chunky neckwarmer or buttoned collar scarf.

 I crocheted a beanie hat with my chunky yarn “Slate” using an 8mm and 7mm hook, it turned out very lovely indeed.
 Very soft, elastic, and I had about 4-5 yds of yarn left in the end.
 I will take it to the fair and wear it, for presentation purpose :o)